-REASONS PEOPLE GIVE REASONS PEOPLE DON'T GIVE □ Number ONE Reason People GIVE: BECAUSE THEY WERE ASKED! □ Number ONE Reason People DON"T GIVE: BECAUSE THEY WERE NOT □ They were ASKED a SECOND, THIRD, FOURTH or FIFTH TIME. □ SPECIFIC PURPOSE-They were told ASKED! ☐ Number TWO: They were not asked a SECOND, THIRD, FOURTH or FIFTH TXX what their money was to be used for.
-TIME. ☐ They are not asked for a SPECIFIC ☐ SPECIFIC DEADLINE-They were told their money was needed by a certain date.
-AMOUNT.
-The amount is not quantified in easily understood terms: "\$1000 will pay for a mailing to 5,000 people." ☐ SPECIFIC AMOUNT- They were given specific amounts for various "\$100 will pay for the hot dogs at the campaign picnic." goals. "\$20 will pay for printing and maling of 40 postcards." ☐ An URGENT DEADLINE is not provided: "We need to get the word ☐ Ideology and agreement with Issues before filing date. ☐ Connection to the Candidate, family, supporter or member of the committee ☐ They feel IGNORED - A personal call from the Candidate saying their □ Ego support is greatly appreciated.
-They were NOT THANKED Personal ☐ Hope for reward thank you notes are imperative no ☐ To join the Bandwagon matter how small the donation.
-CHECKLIST FOR SOLICITATIONS Donor Information: Verification of phone, occupation and donating his ☐ Amount to be requested. ☐ Identify issues of concern and co nnection to the Candidate. ☐ Compose a brief statement regard ding the mission of the Candidate.
-Talking points which identify current stand/solution. nt events and Candidate's favorable Follow up with unanswered question note or call from the Candidate for the control of the con • 1 ☐ In-Kind Donations- Can you use •
+REASONS PEOPLE DON'T GIVE

+- Number ONE Reason People DON"T GIVE: BECAUSE THEY WERE NOT ASKED! - □ Number TWO: They were not asked a SECOND, THIRD, FOURTH or FIFTH TIME. - They are not asked for a SPECIFIC AMOUNT.
+The amount is not quantified in easily understood terms: "\$1000 will pay for a mailing to 5,000 people." "\$100 will pay for the hot dogs at the campaign picnic." - An URGENT DEADLINE is not provided: "We need to get the word before filing date. - They feel IGNORED A personal call from the Candidate saying their support is greatly appreciated. - They were NOT THANKED Personal thank you notes are imperative no matter how small the donation.

+CHECKLIST FOR SOLICITATIONS

+- Donor Information: Verification of name, address, work and home phone, occupation and donating history.
+KEEP AN UP-DATED LIST. - □ Amount to be requested. - □ Identify issues of concern and connection to the Candidate. - Compose a brief statement regarding the mission of the Candidate. - □ Talking points which identify current events and Candidate's favorable stand/solution. - □ Follow up with unanswered questions by the donor and/or a Thank You note or call from the Candidate for the donation. - □ In-Kind Donations- Can you use donors' product or services in addition to or in lieu of a cash donation?
+Ask for it.